coolyashas/CS50-Final-Project-Discord-Chess-Bot/README.md

 5. **utility.py**: This file includes utility functions and classes used throughout the project, such as the database session management.

-Note: An empty "tactics" folder must be created for the bot to function.
+Note: An empty `tactics` folder must be created for the bot to function.
 It was not pushed to this repo since Git does not track empty directories.

 ## Database

-The project utilizes an SQLite database with the SQLAlchemy ORM for storing games and viewing data.
+The project utilizes an `SQLite database` with the `SQLAlchemy ORM` for storing games and viewing data.

 ## Features

 - Play chess games with other users on Discord.
-- Solve tactics from the Lichess Tactics database.
+- Solve tactics from the `Lichess Tactics database`.
 - View and analyze previously played games.
 - Check personal stats and game history.
 - Ephemeral messages for privacy.